-The featured film was created by US Army Signal Corps photographers.
+The raw footage featured here was taken by members of the US Army Signal Corps.
 At Ohrdruf, Eisenhower received a tour from former prisoners with a US miitary translator.
 As the camera rolls, Eisenhower and Bradley solemnly survey the bodies of inmates who were tortured and executed.
 Crowds of military personnel and former prisoners look on.

 Following the discovery of more Nazi concentration camps, Eisenhower cabled US Army Chief of Staff George C. Marshall, declaring that everything that had appeared in the press about these sites was “an understatement."2 He requested:

 If you would see any advantage in asking about a dozen leaders of Congress and a dozen prominent editors to make a short visit to this theater in a couple of C-54s, I will arrange to have them conducted to one of these places where the evidence of bestiality and cruelty is so overpowering as to leave no doubt in their minds about the normal practices of the Germans in these camps.
 I am hopeful that some British individuals in similar categories will visit the northern area to witness similar evidence of atrocity.3

 Marshall responded the same day, indicating that Secretary of War Henry L. Stimson and President Harry S. Truman had approved his proposal.
 Eisenhower then arranged with British Prime Minister Winston Churchill for lawmakers from the United Kingdom to see the concentration camps.